-For full consideration, please submit application by August 20, 2020.
-Candidates should provide a resume and letter of interest.
+For full consideration, please submit application, resume or curriculum vitae and a letter of interest by September 27, 2020.
 The position will remain open until filled.

 All management and executive employees shall be required to provide a written statement to the appropriate administrator of any and all outside employment.
 Employees shall also provide a written statement of outside employment if a written request by an administrator is made.

 The person holding this position is considered a 'mandated reporter' under the California Child Abuse and Neglect Reporting Act and is required to comply with the requirements set forth in CSU Executive Order 1083 as a condition of employment.

 San Diego State University is not a sponsoring agency for staff or management positions (e.g., H-1B visa).
 Applicants must currently be authorized to work in the United States on a full-time basis.
 Offers of employment are contingent upon the presentation of documents that demonstrate a person's identity and authorization to work in the United States, which are consistent with the provisions of the Immigration Reform and Control Act.

 A background check (including a criminal records check) must be completed satisfactorily before any candidate can be offered a position with the CSU.
 Failure to satisfactorily complete the background check may affect the application status of applicants or continued employment of current CSU employees who apply for the position.

 SDSU is a smoke-free campus.
 For more information, please click here.